Poles of cubic differentials and ends of convex $\mathbb{RP}^2$-surfaces: Bordification of cubic differentials around poles

-\pt A \emph{sector} (resp. \emph{half-band}) in $(\Sigma,\ve{\phi})$ is an open set whose closure is isometric to a convex region in the Euclidean plane bounded by two rays issuing from the same point (resp. two parallel rays and the line segment joining their endpoints).
+\pt A \emph{sector} (resp. \emph{half-band}) in $(\Sigma,\ve{\phi})$ is an open set whose closure is isometric to a convex region in the Euclidean plane bounded by two rays issuing from a point (resp. two parallel rays and the line segment joining their endpoints).

 \pt Geodesic rays $\alpha$ and $\beta$ are said to be \emph{coterminal} if they coincide up to a shift of parameter, \ie if $\alpha(t)=\beta(t+t_0)$ for some $t_0\in\mathbb{R}$ and all $t\geq\max\{-t_0,0\}$.
-If $\alpha$ and $\beta$ are either coterminal to each other, or coterminal to the two boundary rays of a half-band, respectively, then they are said to be \emph{parallel}.
+If $\alpha$ and $\beta$ are either coterminal to each other, or coterminal to the two boundary rays of a half-band respectively, then they are said to be \emph{parallel}.

+The rough idea of defining the bordification $\Sigma'$ at a high-order pole $p$ is to make every geodesic ray tending to $p$ converge to a limit in $\pa\Sigma'$, in such a way that the limit distinguishes negative rays but not non-negative rays.
+A formal definition is:

+\begin{definition}[\textbf{Bordification at pole of order $\geq4$}] Given a Riemann surface $\Sigma$, a puncture $p$ of $\Sigma$ and a holomorphic cubic differential $\ve{\phi}$ with a pole of order $n+3$ at $p$ ($n\geq1$), we let $\G_p$ denote the set of all geodesic rays on $(\Sigma,\ve{\phi})$ tending to $p$, and ``$\sim$'' denote the equivalence relation defined on $\G_p$ by: \begin{itemize} \item[-] if $\alpha$ is negative, $\alpha\sim\beta$ means $\alpha$ and $\beta$ are coterminal; \item[-] otherwise, $\alpha\sim\beta$ means $\alpha$ and $\beta$ are parallel, respectively, to the two boundary rays of a sector not containing any negative ray. \end{itemize}